The Great Southern Walk.

 What can visitors expect?

-This walk allows visitors to immerse themselves in a multi-day walk along the Sydney and northern Illawarra coastline.
+Visitors can enjoy a multi-day walk along the Sydney and northern Illawarra coastline.

 Accommodation will be available at both new and existing campgrounds.
 Bonnie Vale campground, which has welcomed campers for decades, offers powered and unpowered sites and upgraded amenities.